microsoft/kalypso-svc-gitops/README.md

 # Platform Services GitOps

 [Kalypso](https://github.com/microsoft/kalypso) Platform Services source repository contains final manifests of sample dial-tone platform services to be deployed across clusters fleet.
 The manifests are stored in the repository branches that represent rollout environments.
+Changes to this repository should happen only through the CD workflow.

 ## Contributing